thomasjsn/uimg/readme.md

 Image ratio will not change.
 The resized image is stored on the S3 back-end and will be used for future requests.
 A `X-Image-Derivative` header is added which will show if the image was found on the back-end storage, or created.

 ## Expiration
-Images are set to expire after 7 days after initial upload, this is kicked back to 1 year each time the image is viewed.
+Images are set to expire 7 days after initial upload, this is kicked back to 1 year each time the image is viewed.

 ## Commands
 ### Cleanup